thomas-weissensteiner/portfolio/README.md

   -   example data files
   -   a subfolder with additional images for the html output
 * an html version (best downloaded and viewed locally)

-* alternatively, rendered hmtl versions can be found at https://rpubs.com/thomas-weissensteiner/1261902
+Alternatively, rendered hmtl versions can be found at https://rpubs.com/thomas-weissensteiner/1261902